magicleap/ml1-spectator-mode/Documentation/SpectatorModeDemoScene.md

 ### Android
 **Note: Android does not support streaming through NDI**
-1. Ensure you've downloaded the ARCore Package and selected it under Player Settings > XR Plug-in Managment.
+1. Ensure you've downloaded the ARCore Package and selected it under Player Settings > XR Plug-in Management.
 2. Open the **Build Settings** Window.
 3. If you are not targeting Lumin already, select **Android** from the **Platform** list, then **Switch Platform** .
 4. Make sure that at least the **PunSpectatorView** and **ARFoundation_Spectator_Rig**scenes are listed and enabled.